WHO ELECTS THE PRIME MINISTER OF INDIA?

 What is the Election Commission of India?
 What are its functions?

-The Election Commission of India (ECI) is an autonomous constitutional authority and it is responsible for administering the election processes at both the central and state levels in India.
-The Election Commission functions under the authority of Constitution, as per Article 324, and subsequently enacted ‘the Representation of the People Act’.
+The Election Commission of India (ECI) is an autonomous constitutional authority.
+It is responsible for administering the election processes at both the central and state levels in India.
+The ECI functions under the authority of the Constitution, as per Article 324, and subsequently enacted ‘the Representation of the People Act’.

-The ECI has the total responsibility of conducting free and fair elections in India at the central and states level and preparing, maintaining, and periodic updates of Electoral Rolls.
-ECI also supervises the nomination of contesting candidates, registration of political parties, and monitoring of funding and expenditure made by the candidates during an election.
+The ECI has the responsibility of conducting free and fair elections in India at the central and state levels.
+This includes preparing, maintaining, and periodic updates of Electoral Rolls.
+ECI also supervises the nomination of contesting candidates, registration of political parties, and monitoring of funding and expenditures made by the candidates during an election.
 The ECI supervises the complete election process from the date of declaration of elections till the counting of votes and declaration of results.

-The ECI, most of the time makes the decision on consensus, but in case of disagreement, the majority view prevails.
+The ECI, most of the time makes the consensus decision, but in case of disagreement, the majority view prevails.

 The ECI is headquartered in New Delhi with a Secretariat and has a Chief Electoral Officer with supporting staff in the capital of every state.
-The ECI and Chief Electoral Officers work on full times basis.
+The ECI and Chief Electoral Officers work on a full-time basis.

-The ECI and the Chief Electoral Officers have enormous administrative powers during the election process and with valid justification they can direct transfer or placement of officers at various levels of Police and Administration as required for conducting the elections in a free and fair manner.
-The ECI can request for Central Para Military Forces for maintaining peace in sensitive places during elections.
+The ECI and the Chief Electoral Officers have enormous administrative powers during the election process.
+With valid justification they can direct transfer or placement of officers at various levels of Police and Administration as required for conducting the elections in a free and fair manner.
+The ECI can request Central Para Military Forces to maintain peace in sensitive places during elections.

 What is an Electronic Voting Machine (EVM)?

 Electronic Voting Machines or EVMs are developed for facilitating simple polling and easy counting of votes.
-EVMs also save the printing and paper cost and time spent in manual counting of votes.
+EVMs also save the printing and paper costs and time spent in manual counting.

 The EVMS is developed by Electronics Corporation of India Limited (ECIL) and Bharat Electronics Limited (BEL).
 The EVMs provide a complete safeguard for maintaining the secrecy of voting, non-tempering of the voting data, and enabling faster announcement of election results.

-Necessary amendment of the Representation of People Act, 1951, was done by the Parliament to enable the Election Commission of India to deploy or adopt the EVMs in election constituencies.
+A necessary amendment of the Representation of People Act, 1951, was done by the Parliament to enable the Election Commission of India to deploy or adopt the EVMs in election constituencies.
 The ECI demonstrated the use and effectiveness of the EVMs in the presence of registered political parties.
-The ECI has also issued guidelines for using EVMs in a transparent and unambiguous manner.
+The ECI has also issued guidelines for using EVMs transparently and unambiguously.

 A complete list of candidates and their voting symbols are displayed for the voter to make his/her selection.
 The voter can press the button against the candidate of his/her choice to cast the vote.